 “Choosing My Own Path”

-Shai Berman started the PhD program at the Edmond and Lily Safra Center for Brain Sciences in 2014.
-Her work in the Mezer Lab focuses on the relationship between white matter function and micro-structure.
+Shai Berman started the Ph.D. program at ELSC in 2014.
+Her work in the Mezer lab focuses on the relationship between white-matter function and micro-structure.
 Berman earned her undergraduate degree in psychology and cognitive science from the Hebrew University of Jerusalem in 2010, graduating magna cum laude.
 She is involved in community outreach initiatives such as volunteering as a surf instructor for youth at risk with the Israeli non-profit HaGal Sheli (My Wave).
-Berman is the granddaughter of Prof. Amiel Berman, who received his PhD from the Hebrew University in 1959 in Animal Sciences and is a Professor Emeritus of the Robert H Smith Faculty of Agriculture, Food and Environment at the Hebrew University.
+Berman is the granddaughter of Prof. Amiel Berman, who received his Ph.D. from the Hebrew University in 1959 in animal sciences and is a professor emeritus of the Robert H. Smith Faculty of Agriculture, Food and Environment at the Hebrew University.